Updated January 2023

 There are two methods using which you can submit your application for a return permit:

-If you would prefer to submit your request for the return permit online:
+If you would prefer to submit your request for the return permit online, please consult the following:

 Applying offline by visiting the Expatriates Affairs Department